Telephos and the Großdeutschland myth

 [Two more views of the ruined and devastated state of the museum after the war, in 1946.]

-US reconnaissance image taken by PR aircraft in March 1945 over Berlin-Mitte, showing the damage inflicted to the Museumsinsel and the destroyed roof of the Pergamonmuseum, gutted by fire.
-Note the adjacent bombed out Neues Museum, all before the ground battles of April-May 1945.
+US reconnaissance image taken on 22 March 1945 by PR aircraft of the 22nd Photographic Reconnaissance Squadron over Berlin-Mitte, showing the damage inflicted to the Museumsinsel and the destroyed skylight roof of the Pergamonmuseum, gutted by fire.
+Note the adjacent bombed out Neues Museum, all before the ground battles of April-May.

 By war’s end, the new Pergamonmuseum had been open to the public just nine years before the outbreak of the Second World War obligated to close it, and had become a ruined building only fifteen years after its glorious inauguration.

 But what happened to its treasures, secured on the Flakturm’s Zoo-bunker, when the Soviet Red Army reached the city in May 1945?

 - Allen, Susan Heuck (1999), Finding the Walls of Troy: Frank Calvert and Heinrich Schliemann at Hisarlik.
 University of California Press.

 - Bilsel, Can (2012), Antiquity on Display: Regimes of the Authentic in Berlin’s Pergamon Museum, Oxford University Press.